Manderby/NALib/readme.txt

   1. Compile NALib as part of your own solution by simply dragging the whole code\NALib\src folder into your project.
-  2. Use CMake to compile a static library of code/NALib
+  2. Use CMake to compile a static library of code/NALib Then, link to that library in your project.

 - Use CMake to build any of the example projects in the code folder.